Vipin-Sharma/Vipin-Sharma.github.io/_posts/2019-05-05-JDK12_Switch_Expression.md

 1. This is switch statement using arrow syntax, JDK12 specific.
 2. Code right to arrow -> can be expression, a block, or a throw statement.
 Here we have taken the example of block and Exception.
 3. Block effectively provides scoping as well, we can define a variable in block scope here temp is such an example. temp use case may not make sense, it is just to show the possibility of such syntax for better use see [example](https://github.com/Vipin-Sharma/JDK12Examples/blob/master/src/main/java/com/vip/jdk12/example/switchexpression/ExperimentSwitchJDK12.java), method name getYearlyBonusExperienceMatters_statement_arrowSyntax()
-4. We can see the use of Multi label in case "VP", "SeniorAssociate"
+4. We can see the use of Multilabel in case "VP", "SeniorAssociate"
 5. Arrow syntax makes it fallthrough safe, no break and no possibility of human error.